Odette Dynasty O’Hara

 Michael: Exactly.

 Sabrina: What do you think is the purpose of drag?
-Kind of hit that too with the definition but.
+Kind of hit that too with the definition but…

 Michael: Yeah.
-It’s uh I would yeah, I would say they’re pretty much one in the same like those things answers are pretty much the same thing.
-The purpose… The purpose of anything is solely based upon with that individual makes it.
-Like I could say the purpose of my new floors, so it looks beautiful in here while someone else says the purpose, so I feel good.
-Like or the purpose– it’s all dependent upon what that individual sees as the purpose, so I can’t—I can’t answer that for everyone, but for me I think the overall purpose is to find myself.
+It’s, uh… I would… yeah, I would say they’re pretty much one in the same, like, those answers are pretty much the same thing.
+The purpose… the purpose of anything is solely based upon with that individual makes it.
+Like, I could say the purpose of my new floors… so, it looks beautiful in here, while someone else says… the purpose, so I feel good.
+Like, what was the purpose?

 Sabrina: Yeah.
 Oh, another sexual question.

-Michael: Oh, sex is everywhere.
+Michael: Uh-huh, sex is everywhere.

 Sabrina: What do you think drag is sexual?
-Why or why not if so, how in what way?
+Why or why not?
+If so, how?
+In what way?

 Michael: Do I think drag is sexual?